It’s the truth: doing the same old workout can get really boring.

 Boston Rock Gym

-Just a stone’s throw (<- that joke rocks) north of Boston in Woburn, Boston Rock Gym has been a staple of the local climbing scene for more than 25 years.
-In fact, it’s the oldest rock gym on the East Coast and the second-oldest in the U.S. Boston Rock Gym is perfect for seasoned climbers and newbies alike, with both challenging climbs and beginning instruction on tap.
-Take advantage of Boston Rock Gym’s long history in the sport to get the lowdown on all your most pressing climbing questions.
+Just a stone’s throw north of Boston in Woburn, Boston Rock Gym has been a staple of the local climbing scene for more than 25 years.
+In fact, it’s the oldest rock gym on the East Coast and the second-oldest in the US.
+And this place is perfect for seasoned climbers and newbies alike, with both challenging climbs and beginning instruction on tap.
+Plus, it’s worth taking advantage of the gym’s long history to get the lowdown on all your most pressing climbing questions.

-Despite its name, MetroRock Boston is actually located in Everett.
+Despite its name, MetroRock Boston is actually in Everett.
 But since that’s only a short drive out of the city, this gym is definitely worth a visit.
-Climbing Magazine recently named MetroRock Boston one of America’s Best Gyms, so you know this spot has been vetted by some of the best in the industry.
-And MetroRock is just as passionate about climbing as it is about community, so you’ll find the gym is a hangout for locals who really love the sport.
+Climbing Magazine has previously named MetroRock Boston one of America’s Best Gyms, so you know this spot has been vetted by some of the best in the industry.
+And this place is just as passionate about climbing as it is about community, so you’ll find the gym is a hangout for locals who really love the sport.